Bitcoin-ABC/bitcoinabc.org/_posts/2022-07-01-running-cashfusion-remotely.md

 ./ElectrumABC-5.1.3-x86_64.AppImage addrequest 0
 ```

 You may repeatedly use the `addrequest` command to generate fresh addresses to send coins to.
-For Cash Fusion, it is generally recommended to start with around least 5 to 10 coins of various amounts to get it going.
+For CashFusion, it is generally recommended to start with around least 5 to 10 coins of various amounts to get it going.

 If you have a pre-existing wallet, it can be added with the following command.
 You can change the wallet path and name as needed.